-A subdural effusion is a collection of fluid trapped between the surface of the brain and the outer lining of the brain (the dura matter).
+A subdural effusion is a collection of cerebrospinal fluid (CSF) trapped between the surface of the brain and the outer lining of the brain (the dura matter).
 If this fluid becomes infected, the condition is called a subdural empyema.

 - Increased head circumference